Real Madrid and state aid: Football clubs under investigation

 This followed an announcement last month it was investigating five local authorities in the Netherlands for providing illegal state aid to Dutch clubs, including PSV Eindhoven.

 "These moves are part of a wider reinvestigation of how football, and sport in general, is operated and organised," said Trevor Watkins, global head of sport at multinational law firm Pinsent Masons.

 "The commission has developed a long-term distrust of the football industry; if Brussels shook hands with football both would count their fingers afterwards.

 "Regulators have not been happy about how money cascades down through football for years and there is a fundamental tension between European competition law and sport's desire to govern itself."

-competition commissioner Joaquin Almunia reached an agreement with Uefa president Michel Platini to support the governing body's attempt to reduce club debt and control spending via its Financial Fair Play rules (FFP).
+In March last year, competition commissioner Joaquin Almunia reached an agreement with Uefa president Michel Platini to support the governing body's attempt to reduce club debt and control spending via its Financial Fair Play rules (FFP).

 Since that warning, the commission has started proceedings in the Netherlands and is thought to be looking at a number of Spanish clubs that have run up huge tax bills or been propped up by soft loans from publicly owned banks.

 News that Real Madrid are in the regulators' crosshairs, however, escalates matters considerably.